Fish Hatchery Road Bridge No. 61B Removal

 Bridge removal planned for spring/summer 2021

 March 22, 2021

 The County has decided to permanently remove the damaged bridge and will not repair or replace it with a new bridge.
 The bridge will be removed in spring/summer 2021.

 Fish Hatchery Road Bridge No. 61B is a King County-owned and maintained short span bridge located in Fall City on SE Fish Hatchery Road, near State Route 202 (SE Fall City – Snoqualmie Road).
 The bridge spans an unnamed outlet stream that feeds into the Snoqualmie River.

-The 20-foot-long, timber-supported Fish Hatchery Road Bridge was originally built in 1950.
+The 20-foot-long, timber-supported Fish Hatchery Bridge was originally built in 1950.
 King County has repaired the bridge several times, and permanently closed it to vehicle traffic in 2018 due to severe flood damage.
-Significant sections of the structure and approach now must be rebuilt and stabilized to safely reopen the bridge to the public.
+Flood events in 2019 and 2020 have continued to damage the bridge and Fish Hatchery Road further.

-Construction is anticipated to start in 2021 and will last about three weeks.
+Bridge removal is anticipated to start in spring/summer 2021 and will last up to three weeks.